 While on paper, the Garmin Cam Mini might not offer more features than the comparable Apeman C420, it’s however, leagues ahead in both video and audio recording quality.
 Indeed, coming in at around three times the retail price of the C420 one might expect bettered performance.
 The results are astonishing, especially in low-light conditions.
 Video quality is good, although, is limited to Full HD at 30fps.
 The dash cam also integrates with Garmin’s Drive app making it easy to playback and download footage straight to your smartphone.

-If you want to up the quality from Full HD and want front- and rear-facing cameras, the Z-Edge T4 makes for an excellent all-rounder.
-It has a touchscreen 4″ LCD display (480 x 800), can record Full HD at 30fps simultaneously using its rear camera module; if you opt to solely use the front camera module, it’ll record up to 2,560 x 1,440 at 30fps.
+If you want to up the quality from Full HD and want front- and rear-facing cameras, the Cobra SC 200 makes for an excellent all-rounder.
+It has a 3″ touchscreen LCD display, can record Full HD at 30fps simultaneously using its rear camera module; if you opt to solely use the front camera module, it’ll record up to 2,560 x 1,600 at 30fps.
 Wide dynamic range (WDR) technology combined with its sensor, allow the dash cam to capture plenty of light and detail of the road ahead.
-Better still, the main unit can run off battery power.
-Its biggest ‘flaw’, however, is that you need to run a lot of cabling around the cabin in order to utilise the rear-facing module.
+It also features GPS, Wi-Fi, Bluetooth and has Advanced Driver Assistance Systems (ADAS) to help with lane positioning.

 4Tri-channel recording: Vantrue N4